 Faculty Profile for Dr. Blagoy Rangelov

-Biography and EducationBlagoy Rangelov received the B.S. degree in Physics from Sofia University, Bulgaria, where, a year later, he graduated with a M.S. degree in Astronomy and Astrophysics.
+Biography and EducationBlagoy Rangelov received a B.S. degree in Physics from Sofia University, Bulgaria, where, a year later, he graduated with an M.S. degree in Astronomy and Astrophysics.
 In 2006 he joined the Ph.D. program of the Department of Physics and Astronomy at the University of Toledo, where he worked on extragalactic astronomy.
-Blagoy Rangelov broadened his knowledge and skill set by becoming a Pre-doctoral Fellow at the Harvard-Smithsonian Center for Astrophysics in Cambridge, MA.
+Blagoy Rangelov broadened his knowledge and skillset by becoming a Pre-doctoral Fellow at the Harvard-Smithsonian Center for Astrophysics in Cambridge, MA.
 There he had the excellent opportunity to carry out research in extragalactic high-energy astrophysics and gained hands-on experience in using modern X-ray telescopes and their data analysis.
 In 2013 he became a Postdoctoral Scientist at the George Washington University, where he conducted research in galactic and extragalactic high-energy astrophysics and participated in a number of educational and outreach activities.
 In the Fall of 2016, Blagoy Rangelov joined the Department of Physics at Texas State University.

 Research InterestsMulti-wavelength Astronomy: extragalactic multi-wavelength surveys of normal and starburst galaxies; multi-wavelength searches for compact objects; classification of X-ray sources using machine learning techniques; optical imaging and spectroscopy.

 High-energy Astrophysics: formation and evolution of X-ray binaries (galactic and extragalactic); compact object populations in galaxies; bow shocks around pulsars and high-velocity stars; identification of GeV and TeV sources, pulsars and pulsar wind nebulae.